41 Employee Retention Ideas (That Actually Work)

 Posted by Chris Platts on 10 November 2021

 Employee retention is simply keeping those whom you wish to keep and letting go of those whom you do not wish to keep.
-But retaining top talent requires regular work.
+However, retaining top talent requires regular work.

 People’s priorities change, as do organizational objectives.
 However, what shouldn’t change is a relentless commitment to making people feel welcomed, included, and appreciated in the workplace.